 Being well-rested helps improve your memory and helps you be more creative!

 Researchers at Harvard University and Boston College found that people seem to strengthen the emotional components of a memory during sleep, which may help spur the creative process.

 Improve your attention span!

 A 2009 study in the journal Pediatrics found that children ages seven and eight who got less than about eight hours of sleep a night were more likely to be hyperactive, inattentive, and impulsive.

 Eventually you will notice that your natural body clock will start to take control and you’ll start to wake up a few minutes before your alarm clock.

 In fact, hair and nails are mostly made of protein.
 Your body uses it to build and repair tissue.
 You need it to make enzymes, hormones, and other body chemicals.
 It is an important building block of bones, muscles, cartilage, skin, and blood.Along with fat and carbohydrates, protein is a “macronutrient,” meaning that the body needs relatively large amounts of it.

 Milk is made of two proteins, casein and whey.
 Whey protein can be separated from the casein in milk or formed as a byproduct of cheese making.
 Whey protein is considered a complete protein and contains all 9 essential amino acids and is low in lactose content.

-Working out is great for both your physical and mental health, exercise keeps you more focused and is proven to reduce stress and help anxiety and depression.
+Working out is great for both your physical and mental health, exercise keeps you more focused and is proven to reduce stress.
+It helps fight anxiety and depression.
 By working out we do not mean spending 4 hours a night at the gym, we mean going for walks and cycling around the park with friends.
-Habitual exercise is a great way to easy yourself into moving more, eventually you will feel yourself getting stronger and will want to push yourself further and further.
+Habitual exercise is a great way to ease yourself into moving more, eventually you will feel yourself getting stronger and you will want to push yourself further and further.

 Take sometime for yourself, meditation can be performed in many different ways.
 This is simply down to preference and what works for you.